gutris1/sd-hub/README.md

 # Overview
 SD-Hub Extension for Stable Diffusion WebUI.<br>
 You can Download, Upload, Archive files and that's it.<br>
-It doesn't work on local install.
+and this doesn't work on Windows.

 # Changelog
 <details>